 SECTION 1.
-Except as otherwise provided by law and by these by-laws, the Selectmen shall have and may exercise all the powers of the Town and shall have general direction and management of its property and affairs.
-Unless otherwise provided by law, the Selectmen shall have the power to acquire and dispose of personal property for the Town.
+Except as otherwise provided by law and by these by-laws, the Select Board shall have and may exercise all the powers of the Town and shall have general direction and management of its property and affairs.
+Unless otherwise provided by law, the Select Board shall have the power to acquire and dispose of personal property for the Town.

 SECTION 2.
-The Selectmen shall determine that all elected boards and appointed committees are organized within a reasonable time and that notification thereof to the Town Clerk has been given.
+The Select Board shall determine that all elected boards and appointed committees are organized within a reasonable time and that notification thereof to the Town Clerk has been given.
 Copies of all contracts and other commitments of the funds of the Town shall be filed with the Town Accountant under Massachusetts General Laws, Chapter 41, Section 57.
-All town vehicles, and such other Town property as the Selectmen designate, shall be marked with the words "Town of Hamilton" provided, however, that the Selectmen may permit a police vehicle to be unmarked.
+All town vehicles, and such other Town property as the Select Board designate, shall be marked with the words "Town of Hamilton" provided, however, that the Select Board may permit a police vehicle to be unmarked.

 SECTION 3.
-The Selectmen are authorized and empowered to sell at auction property taken by foreclosure, as provided in General Laws, Chapter 60, and to execute and deliver deeds therefore, after first giving notice of the time and place of such sale by placing an advertisement in a newspaper of general circulation in the Town at least fourteen (14) days before the sale.
-The Selectmen or their appointee authorized to hold such auction may reject any and all such bids which they deem inadequate.
+The Select Board are authorized and empowered to sell at auction property taken by foreclosure, as provided in General Laws, Chapter 60, and to execute and deliver deeds therefore, after first giving notice of the time and place of such sale by placing an advertisement in a newspaper of general circulation in the Town at least fourteen (14) days before the sale.
+The Select Board or their appointee authorized to hold such auction may reject any and all such bids which they deem inadequate.

 SECTION 4.
 Pursuant to Ch.
 114 of the Acts of 2009, the Town Manager shall appoint each year an inspector of gas piping and gas appliances in buildings, whose qualifications and duties shall be those as set by and consistent with G.L. c.
-143, § 30.
-The Board of Selectmen may by regulation establish fees therefore.
+143, § 3O.
+The Select Board may by regulation establish fees therefore.

 SECTION 5.
-No person shall remove any soil, loam sand or gravel from any parcel of land in the Town not in public use unless removal is authorized by a permit issued by the Board of Selectmen after a public hearing.
+No person shall remove any soil, loam sand or gravel from any parcel of land in the Town not in public use unless removal is authorized by a permit issued by the Select Board after a public hearing.

 SECTION 6.
-The Selectmen are authorized and empowered after public notice and hearing to grant, suspend or revoke a license to keep and operate mechanical and electronic games and amusement devices including automatic amusement devices as defined in General Laws, Chapter 140, Section 177A.
-Each application for a license shall contain the following information: i) the identity of the applicant, ii) address and description of the premises, iii) location of the game or device on the premises, iv) identity of the person from whom the game or device is to be purchased, rented or otherwise obtained, v) description of the game or device including name of manufacturer, model and serial number, vi) terms of the agreement governing the acquisition and installation of the game or device on the premises, and vii) any other information which the Selectmen deem necessary and proper for the full protection of the grant of any license hereunder.
+The Select Board is authorized and empowered after public notice and hearing to grant, suspend or revoke a license to keep and operate mechanical and electronic games and amusement devices including automatic amusement devices as defined in General Laws, Chapter 140, Section 177A.
+Each application for a license shall contain the following information: i) the identity of the applicant, ii) address and description of the premises, iii) location of the game or device on the premises, iv) identity of the person from whom the game or device is to be purchased, rented or otherwise obtained, v) description of the game or device including name of manufacturer, model and serial number, vi) terms of the agreement governing the acquisition and installation of the game or device on the premises, and vii) any other information which the Select Board deems necessary and proper for the full protection of the patrons and the public.
+The Select Board is authorized and empowered to impose conditions on the grant of any license hereunder.
 Licenses shall expire on December 31 of each year.
 The annual fee for a license for any game or device licensed hereunder, or for any renewal thereof, shall be \$100.
 The license fee may be prorated on the basis of the number of months in which the license is to be in force but shall not be refundable.
 No commercial establishment shall have more than two amusement devices of the type regulated by this section, except that this limit shall not apply to private clubs or organizations.